ds4ling/programming_assignments/staging/pa1.md

 text as you read (nothing to turn in).
 5. Read QML Ch.
 1 (pp. 1-33).
 Do the R examples included in the text as you read (nothing to turn in).
-6. Commit the changes to your upstream branch.
+6. Commit the changes to your upstream branch, i.e., your copy of the repo on github.com.
 Check your repo on GitHub to make sure it worked, and then submit a pull-request.
 It should include the following...
     1. your dropbox folder (lastname\_firstname)
     2. a README.md file
     3. a summaries folder (inside your dropbox)